Quotas in Amazon DynamoDB - Amazon DynamoDB

 Full export: up to 300 concurrent export tasks, or up to a total of 100TB from all in-flight table exports, can be exported.
 Both of these limits are checked before an export is queued.

-Incremental export: up to 300 concurrent jobs, or 100TB of table size, in an export period window between 15 minutes minimum and 24 hours maximum, can be exported concurrently.
+Incremental export: DynamoDB Incremental Export to Amazon S3 can support up to 300 concurrent export jobs or up to a total of 100TB from all in-flight table exports.
+The export period window limits are 15 minutes minimum and 24 hours maximum.

 Backup and restore